Volume, Diffusion, and Draw Resistance: Evaluating Small and Large Bong Performance - Invincibowl

 Yes.
 Research demonstrates that users adjust puffing intensity based on device characteristics can effect exposure.

 Not necessarily.
-Larger pieces enhance cooling but require greater inhalation effort and maintenance.
+Larger pieces enhance cooling but require greater inhalation effort.

 Conclusion